merjemmm/WA-EV-Analysis/README.md

 Evaluation Metrics:
 * Root Mean Squared Error: 7026.577
-* $R*2$: 0.589
+* R^2^: 0.589

-Going back to teh earlier graph of Total Vehicles registered, the number starts to decrease in 2024.
+Going back to the earlier graph of Total Vehicles registered, the number starts to decrease in 2024.
 This isn't something the model could predict.
 Therefore, this shows the influence of outside factors.

 <iframe
   src="asset_plots/last_plot.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>